-The Santa Barbara County Local Workforce Development (SBCWDB) Area has one comprehensive AJCC center located in Santa Maria, and one affiliate AJCC center located in Santa Barbara each with the following co-located partner core programs present in the centers.
-These partners will continue interacting continuously to coordinate services and resources:
+The Santa Barbara County Local Workforce Development (SBCWDB) Area has one comprehensive AJCC center located in Santa Maria, and one affiliate AJCC center located in Santa Barbara, each with the following co-located partner core programs in the centers.
+These partners will continue to coordinate services and resources:

-- WIOA Title I Adult and Dislocated Worker Programs provided by SBCWDB via Program Operator Subawardee) WIOA Title III Wagner-Peyser - provided by State of California Employment Development Department (EDD) - Trade Adjustment Assistance provided by EDD - Unemployment Compensation provided by EDD
+- WIOA Title I Adult and Dislocated Worker Programs provided by SBCWDB via Program Operator Subawardee) - WIOA Title III Wagner-Peyser provided by State of California Employment Development Department (EDD) - Trade Adjustment Assistance provided by EDD - Unemployment Compensation provided by EDD

 Located in a building adjacent to the Santa Maria comprehensive AJCC is the Temporary Assistance for Needy Families/CalWORKs program (provided by the County of Santa Barbara Department of Social Services).
-With the advantage of close proximity, these partners will continue to constantly interact to coordinate services and resources.
+With the advantage of close proximity, these partners will continue to work closely together to coordinate services and resources.

 The remaining core partners, WIOA Title IV Vocational Rehabilitation (provided by the State of California Department of Rehabilitation or DOR), and WIOA II Adult Education and Family Literacy (provided through the local community colleges), though not co-located, will continue to remain readily available, through the AJCC system referral practices.
-These partners and well as the other required AJCC partners will continue to be available through real-time technology including two-way communication and interaction between customers and AJCC partners that result in services being provided.
-Examples of referral methods will continue to include telephone, email, and texting, and may also include instant messaging, live chat via Skype or Facetime.
-The AJCC partners will continue to strive to designate a single point of contact for service delivery at each partner program.
-The AJCC partners plan to explore establishing an Internet portal linking all of the partners.
+These partners as well as the other required AJCC partners will continue to be available in person and virtually.
+Examples of referral methods will continue to include telephone, email, and texting, and may also include instant messaging, live chat via Zoom or Facetime.